jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 Click the drop-down next to the search bar -> Select 'Show All'
 ```

+### Overview

 - View the overview (First Seen, Last Seen, OS, Hostname, Release etc...) for a currently connected client

 ```
-Click the drop-down next to the search bar -> Select 'Show All' -> Click the Client ID of a client
+Click the Client ID of a client -> Select 'Overview'
 ```

-### Command Execution
+### Interrogate

-- Execute a command on a currently connected client
+- Re-run the Generic.Client.Info artifact on a currently connected client

 ```
-Click the Client ID of a client -> Select 'Shell' -> Select shell type (PowerShell, CMD, Bash, VQL) -> Enter command -> Launch -> Click the eye icon to show output
+Click the Client ID of a client -> Select 'Interrogate'
 ```

 ### Virtual File System (VFS)